1. Educate Yourself

 People tend to demand kneed jerk band-aid fixes when they seem something that outrages them.
 But with large, societal issues like this, the name of the game is long-termed sustained advocacy and a demand for real solutions, not knee jerk reactions.

 What is the best way to advocate?
 Get a group of 6 to 10 people together representing different parts of your community.
 Assign one or two people to speak.
-Schedule a meeting with your elected official or their staff and ask specific questions about the regional plan.
+Schedule a meeting with your elected official or their staff.

 Your first and most important targets are your County Board of Supervisors.
 Next you have the mayors of our 18 cities.
 Lastly you have your city council representative who must support land use decisions when low income housing developments are proposed.
 Make them watch the HBO mini-series Show Me a Hero.